-Finally, as mentioned above, I also decided to include an informational entry on 21st experts.
-After reading David Block’s Mission Culture on the Upper Amazon, I realized the potential lying in the contrasts between Block, his contemporaries, and Eder: each writing represents its time period’s trends, perspectives, and foci - much like Watrall’s “Historical Agents”.
-Unfortunately, due to time constraints I was only able to produce one entry consolidating the new methodologies and efforts of current historians, archaeologists and anthropologists – e.g. Block’s focus on social transitions, demographics, and the two-way processes of colonial adaptation demonstrated by data and literary sources alike (Block 1994, 2-4).
-Nevertheless, this could easily serve as the basis for new narratives, entries, and recordings that complement Eder’s.
+Finally, I also decided to include an informational entry on 21st experts.
+After reading David Block’s Mission Culture on the Upper Amazon (date), I realized the potential lying in the contrasts between Block, his contemporaries, and Eder: each writing represents its time period’s trends, perspectives, and foci - similar to Watrall’s “Historical Agents”. due to time constraints, I produced only one entry consolidating the new methodologies and efforts of current historians, archaeologists and anthropologists – e.g. Block’s focus on social transitions, demographics, and the two-way processes of colonial adaptation demonstrated by data and literary sources alike long confusing sentence; also use “e.g.,” only in parentheses in main text; use “for example” in main text of a sentence (style guide)(Block 1994, 2-4).
+Nevertheless, this could easily serve as the basis for new narratives, entries, and recordings that complement Eder’s what?.
 The animations could have different narrators or “Agents” following Eder’s template who describe what the user sees through the lens of their own research.
-For instance, based on the user’s preferences, they could choose between Manuel Limpia Salcedo’s socio-political commentary, Alfred Metraux’s historical ethnographies, or even Rogers Becerra Casanovos’ studies on Mojos folklore and art (Limpia Saucedo 1942; Metraux 1948; Becerra Casanovos 1977).
+For instance, based on the user’s preferences, they could choose between Manuel Limpia Salcedo’s socio-political commentary, Alfred Metraux’s historical ethnographies, or even Rogers Becerra Casanovos’ studies on Mojos folklore and art (Limpia Saucedo 1942; Métraux 1948; Becerra Casanovos 1977).
 Overall, the project contains ample room for expansion, as more “Learning Agents” would better represent not only different concentrations of the academic world, but also its shifts and transformations with the turn of every historiographical trend.

 This being said, the collaboration between digital and academic spheres must be further explored and evaluated.
-Consequently, scholars should continue looking for new channels through which to present their arguments.
-As proven by Watrall, different venues exist that do not necessarily entail a costly gaming project built from the ground up or meaningless regurgitation of theses; instead, new opportunities offer the chance to enliven research with visual representations of the characters, traditions, and methods that define it.
-For the case at hand, “Voicing the Past” would allow users from around the world to marvel at a complete picture of Mojos’ colonial past – a representation that tells all sides of the story through a display of both European and native characterizations.
+Consequently, scholars should continue exploring new channels through which to present their arguments.
+As demonstrated by Watrall, different venues exist that do not necessarily entail a costly gaming project built from the ground up or meaningless regurgitation of theses; instead, new opportunities offer the chance to enliven research with visual representations of the characters, traditions, and methods that define it.
+For this case study, “Voicing the Past” would allow users from around the world to marvel at a complete perspective on of Mojos’ colonial past – a representation that tells all sides of the story through a display of both European and native characterizations.
 The project and its future counterparts could finally grant a voice to crowds that would otherwise remain stashed within books.
 Each prospect therefore represents countless tools with which to enhance our preservation of the past, our interpretations in the present, and the exciting venues lying in our future.

 References Cited

+Barnadas, Josef

+1985 intro chapter to his edition of Eder; has important bio and historical context information about Eder—relevant for your paper.

 Becerra Casanovos, Rogers

 1977 Reliquias de moxos.
 Casa de la Cultura F. Tamayo, La Paz.